Derealization-kk/Bingying_Li.github.io/essays/smart-software-engineer.md

 4.Describe the diagnostic steps you took to try and pin down the problem yourself before you asked the question.
 The user mentioned modifying the kernel.json file and provided file information

-5. Describe any possible relevant recent changes in computer or software configuration.
+5.Describe any possible relevant recent changes in computer or software configuration.
 Users mentioned creating a Conda environment and a Jupyter kernel, and followed the steps to manually set up the kernel.

-6. If possible, please provide a way to reproduce the problem in a controlled environment.
+6.If possible, please provide a way to reproduce the problem in a controlled environment.
 There is only one kernel called in the jupyter notebook menu, and it cannot be imported into Tensorflow.

 <h1>Example for not a smart question</h1>